 Having and Keeping a Homeback to top

 John Finnie (Highlands and Islands) (SNP): I am an MSP for the Highlands and Islands.
-I declare an interest as a director of the Highland Homeless Trust, from which there are people here today.
+I am also a director of the Highland Homeless Trust.

 Jean Urquhart (Highlands and Islands) (SNP): I am an MSP for the Highlands and Islands.